 Noah Philip, MD, FAPA

-|Noah Philip, MD, FAPA *
+|Noah Philip, MD, FAPA [ACADEMIC PAGE] **

-|Noah S. Philip MD, FAPA is attending Psychiatrist and Director of the Psychiatric Neuromodulation Clinic at Providence VA Medical Center and Assistant Professor of Psychiatry and Human Behavior at the Alpert Medical School of Brown University.
-He serves as a Core Investigator in CfNN Focus Area 2: Restoring Affective and Cognitive Health.
+|Noah S. Philip MD, FAPA is attending Psychiatrist and Director of the Psychiatric Neuromodulation Clinic at Providence VA Medical Center and Associate Professor of Psychiatry and Human Behavior at the Alpert Medical School of Brown University.
+He serves as Director of CfNN Focus Area 2: Restoring Affective and Cognitive Health.
 His lab uses non-invasive brain stimulation and neuroimaging to understand and treat severe mood and trauma-related disorders, with a focus on major depression and posttraumatic stress disorder.
 Findings from studies in patients are used to guide the discovery of novel stimulation techniques, and characterize changes in brain function using neural network-based metrics.
 Dr. Philip has received numerous awards and recognition, and is supported by a Career Development Award (CDA-2) from the Veterans Administration, other grants from the VA (RR&D), and through industry collaborations.
 He plays a significant training/teaching role at Brown, where he is a co-investigator on the NIMH R25-supported psychiatry resident research track.

 Dr. Philip received his BSc from McGill University, and his MD from Albany Medical College where he graduated AOA and with a Distinction in the Study of Biomedical Ethics.
 He completed psychiatry residency training at the Alpert Medical of Brown University, followed by an NIMH-sponsored T32 Fellowship and Neuromodulation Fellowship at Butler Hospital.

-| * Link will take you outside of the Department of Veterans Affairs Website.
+** Link takes you outside of the Department of Veterans Affairs Website.
 VA does not endorse and is not responsible for the content of the linked website.